Chapter 20 : Diadems and Lockets

 He watched Sirius talking with a House-elf.
 Though their mouths moved, there was no sound.
 Sirius shook his finger at the House-elf.
 He blinked.
 They were all in the drawing room, cleaning, sorting – or to be more accurate – throwing everything away.
 The House-elf kept sneaking into the room and looking in the bag.
 He blinked.
 In his hands was a locket, very much like the fake one Harry kept after Professor Dumbledore’s death.
 He tried opening it without success and passed it to Ginny who tried opening it.
 Sirius finally tossed it in the bag.
 (Harry Potter and the Order of the Phoenix, paraphrase of pages 109-117)

 Ron opened his eyes and sat up in bed quickly.
 The missing locket!
-“Hermione!”
+He called out, “Hermione!”

 She appeared in his doorway.
 “What?” she demanded.
 She was still upset at him.